 Although patients often volunteer their ocular symptoms, direct questioning can usually elicit some or all of the following :

 - Momentary blurriness clearing with repeated blinking

 - Paradoxical watering/epiphora

 - Short reading duration because of discomfort

 - Distress from being unable to achieve any ocular comfort or relief

-Careful examination of the lids, lid margins and pre-corneal tear film is necessary to appreciate all the signs of MGD but more florid disease can be seen easily without slit lamp biomicrosopy.
+Careful examination of the lids, lid margins, and pre-corneal tear film is necessary to appreciate all the signs of MGD but the more florid disease can be seen easily without slit-lamp biomicroscopy.
 Signs you may see are :

 - Abnormally thick viscous Meibomian secretions

 - Turbid white or yellow cloudy material can be expressed from orifices